jamesdemon923/Explore-graphics-and-vision/README.md

 # Explore-graphics-and-vision
-My journey of learning computer graphics, of which there are some things about computer vision, welcome to share!
+My journey of learning computer graphics, of which there are some things about computer vision, welcome to share and hope these can help!

 ## Course